rachelfinucane/MusicVisuals/README.md

 buttons to see them.
 To go back to the beginning of the track (and visuals), press the spacebar again.

 # How it works
+MyVisual.java is a subclass of Visual, which extends PApplet.
+This is the java file that controls all other objects and sketches.
+The instance of the MyVisual object is passed to each sketch, so that they can access the PApplet methods to draw to the screen.
+MyVisual determines when these sketches run.
 ## MyVisual (The UI)

+Each sketch is instantiated - for most we only need one object, but I decided to create three message objects to display a phrase of the song to the screen.

 ```Java
  loadAudio("Joywave - 01.
 Obsession.mp3");